benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 [^43]: Daniel M. White, The Federal Information Security Management Act of 2002: A Potemkin Village, 79 Fordham L. Rev. 369, 372 (2010) (internal citations omitted).

 [^44]: See Wm.
-Arthur Conklin, Why FISMA Falls Short: The Need for Security Metrics, 41 Wireless Internet S. Provider Proc.
+Arthur Conklin, Why FISMA Falls Short: The Need for Security Metrics, 41 Wireless internet S. Provider Proc.
 1, 1–8 (2008); *see also* Agencies in Peril: Are We Doing Enough to Protect Federal IT and Secure Sensitive Information?: Hearing Before the S. Subcomm. on Fed.
 Fin.
 Mgmt., Gov't, Info., Fed.
 Servs., and Int'l Sec., 110th Cong.
 1 (2008) at 2–6 (statement of Tim Bennett, President of Cyber Security Industry Alliance) (identifying general flaws in FISMA reporting); Angela Gunn, Fed Having Fits over FISMA and Cybersecurity, Betanews (Dec.
 12, 2008), <http://bit.ly/X16RFd>. *See* *generally* Daniel M. White, The Federal Information Security Management Act of 2002: A Potemkin Village, 79 Fordham L. Rev. 369, 380 (2010).

 [^45]: *Id.*

-[^46]: Vijayan, Jaikumar, Critics question value of federal IT security report card, Computerworld, May 21st, 2008, available at <http://www.networkworld.com/article/2279783/lan-wan/critics-question-value-of-federal-it-security-report-card.html> (noting some agencies that are making an effort to comply with the true intent of the 396-page FISMA requirements document are getting poor grades on the annual report card, while others that have treated the process as a mere paperwork exercise are getting good grades.)
+[^46]: Vijayan, Jaikumar, Critics question value of federal IT security report card, Computerworld, May 21st, 2008, available at <http://www.networkworld.com/article/2279783/lan-wan/critics-question-value-of-federal-it-security-report-card.HTML> (noting some agencies that are making an effort to comply with the true intent of the 396-page FISMA requirements document are getting poor grades on the annual report card, while others that have treated the process as a mere paperwork exercise are getting good grades.)
 (Internal quotation marks omitted).

-[^47]: White, 79 Fordham L. Rev 369, 382; *Id.* (commenting First, Congress creates waste by writing FISMA in a way that demands useless reporting, and then it highlights the useless scores in a way that in some cases provides incentives for federal agencies to deliver misleading results.).
+[^47]: White, 79 Fordham L. Rev 369, 382; *ID.* (commenting First, Congress creates waste by writing FISMA in a way that demands useless reporting, and then it highlights the useless scores in a way that in some cases provides incentives for federal agencies to deliver misleading results.).

 [^48]: White, 79 Fordham L. Rev 369, 381–82.

-[^49]: *Id.* at 381.
+[^49]: *ID.* at 381.

 [^50]: Gregg Carlstrom, Net Attacks Triple in 2 Years, Fed.
 Times (Aug.
-3, 2009). (a conservative estimated since many agencies under report by as much as 50%, and since the statistic excludes the Department of Defense which receives millions of scans and probes each year.); *See also* Conklin, 41 Wireless Internet S. Provider Proc.
+3, 2009). (a conservative estimated since many agencies under report by as much as 50%, and since the statistic excludes the Department of Defense which receives millions of scans and probes each year.); *See also* Conklin, 41 Wireless internet S. Provider Proc.
 1 (The recent spate of highly publicized information security failures in Federal agencies highlight the limitations of the current FISMA based approach….
-The fact that … some agencies have not had an information security failure\[s may be due to] lack of knowledge.). *See generally id.* at 382.
+The fact that … some agencies have not had an information security failure\[s may be due to] lack of knowledge.). *See generally ID.* at 382.

 [^51]: Kevin R. Pinkney, Putting Blame Where Blame Is Due: Software Manufacturer and Customer Liability for Security-Related Software Failure, 13 Alb.
 L.J.
 Sci. & Tech.
 43, 66 (2002).